Conclusion:

 30 What shall we say then?
 That Gentiles, who did not pursue righteousness, attained righteousness, but the righteousness that is by faith; 31 however, Israel,

-[Old Covenant] law of righteousness, did not arrive at that law.
+pursuing a [Old Covenant] law of righteousness, did not arrive at that law.
 32 Why?
 Because they did not pursue it by faith, but as though they could by works.

-[New Covenant] stumbling stone, [Immanuel; Jesus (Isa 8; 1 Cor 1:23; Gal 5:11; 1 Pet 2)] 33 just as it is written: "Behold, I am
+They stumbled over the [New Covenant] stumbling stone, [Immanuel; Jesus (Isa 8; 1 Cor 1:23; Gal 5:11; 1 Pet 2)] 33 just as it is written: "Behold, I am

-[Israel] a stone of stumbling and a rock of offense, And the one who believes in Him will not be put to shame." - Romans 9:27-33
+laying in Zion [Israel] a stone of stumbling and a rock of offense, And the one who believes in Him will not be put to shame." - Romans 9:27-33

 The book of Revelation shows us that the final eradication of sin from the world, will occur when the last of those who are burdened with unforgiven sin are destroyed in the Lake of Fire, at the end of God's Seventh and Last Millennium.
 (Rev 20, esp v15) This is 1000 years after Jesus' Second Advent which occurres near the end of God's Sixth Millennium.
 All agree that Daniel's 490-Year Prophesy must end well before the end of the Final Millennium, and so the end of sin spoken of by Daniel cannot be alluding to sin's final eradication at that time.